EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 The main general points included in the vertical restraints guidance include:

-• It is important that competition relating to both inter-brand (different brands of the same type of products) and intra-brand (different dealers supplying products from the same supplier) are protected.
+- It is important that competition relating to both inter-brand (different brands of the same type of products) and intra-brand (different dealers supplying products from the same supplier) is protected.

-• Key factors to consider include: the economic effect of the restraints, the parties’ and competitors’ market positions, any entry barriers, the type of product or service in question and the length of the agreement.
+- Key factors to consider include the economic impact of the restraints, the parties’ and competitors’ market positions, any entry barriers, the type of product or service in question, and the duration of the agreement.

 The specific guidelines on vertical restraints cover: